Business name: Webtalk

 I’ve joined enough MLM companies to know that you don’t see that every day because most MLMs can have a very pushy environment.

-Maybe it’s because it’s still new and that it’s still in beta phase but still, that fact itself is what makes it unpredictable.
+Maybe it’s because it’s still new and that it’s still in the beta phase but still, that fact itself is what makes it unpredictable.

 Since it’s new, you can’t know for sure if this program is really going to explode and give you the revenue you desire as they promised, or whether or not it will actually survive through the first year to begin with.